Blendify/blender-manual/blender_docs/manual/physics/smoke/types/domain.rst

 Resolution
    The smoke domain is subdivided into many "cells" called voxels (see :term:`voxel`) which make up "pixels" of smoke.
 This setting controls the number of subdivisions in the domain.
-   Higher numbers of subdivisions are one way of creating higher resolution smoke (see `Smoke High Resolution`_)
+   Higher numbers of subdivisions are one way of creating higher resolution smoke (see `Smoke High Resolution`_).

    Since the resolution is defined in terms of *subdivisions*, larger domains will need more divisions to get an equivalent resolution to a small domain.